Ride Height Calibration after Lift

 I’ve come to learn having your ride height out of tolerance has adverse aspects beyond stiff on road handling.

 I also advise running the ride height calibration if different springs or shock collars are installed.
-The calibration should reset to the "new" ride height as the baseline for the Fox active shocks which effects everything shock related.
+The calibration should establish the "new" ride height as the baseline for the Fox active shocks which effects everything shock related.
 If the lift was installed at a Ford dealer, the technician should have known to run this calibration post install.

 My local Ford dealer service department has Ford Mobile service, and this seems like a reprogramming candidate for that service.